apeskinian/p5_treasures_untold/README.md

     **Featured Realm**

     This section highlights a particular realm and shows the items from that realm in the slideshow.
-Tapping/clicking on the image or link will take the user to view the products from that realm.
+Clicking on the image or link will take the user to view the products from that realm.
 This feature is refreshed every time the page loads to show a different realm.

     ![Featured Realm](documentation/features/homepage/homepage_featured.png "Featured Realm")